 A printed course companion is included, as well as time-saving templates on how to implement software for medical devices effectively and efficiently.

-It is intended to be practical and suitable for anyone working with software development, such as R&D engineers, quality assurance department and auditors of software development.
-The course does not cover actual coding.
+We recommend this course to those who are working with software development, such as R&D engineers, quality assurance department and auditors of software development.

-The classroom session is highly interactive and focuses on applying the theory in practice with the guidance of the expert instructor.
-There are real life case scenarios to work through and plenty of time for discussions and questions!
+The classroom sessions are highly interactive and focuses on applying the theory you have learnt during the online course with the guidance of the expert instructor.
+There are real life case scenarios to work through and plenty of time for discussions and questions.